 Jo Lauer is a psychotherapist in Sonoma County, California.
 Her articles and essays have appeared in Sacred Hoop, Psychology Today, Journal of Clinical Activities, Assignments & Handouts in Psychotherapy Practice, Tiny Light, Moondance, GRIT magazine, In The Family, and Sonoma County Women’s Voices.
 She has published two novellas, Waltzing with the Azaleas and Sojourner.
 Her story, “Quilt of Souls,” appears in the Vintage Voices 2010 Redwood Writers Anthology, Words Poured Out.
 Her essay, “She” appears in Potpourri For and About Women (2010).
+She is the author of An Unlikely Trio (Prequel to Best Laid Plans), Best Laid Plans (A Cozy Mystery), and Returning: A Collection of Stories.
 Please visit her blog at www.joscreativeuniverse.blogspot.com.
 She can be reached by e-mail: email@example.com.

 Leigh Anne Lindsey lives in Sebastopol & writes sci-fi/futuristic thrillers-suspense, science, physics, astronomy & tech.
 Novel-in-the-works: Age Me Not.
 Member Redwood Writers, Santa Rosa and The Women’s National Book Assoc, San Francisco Chapter.
 While in Silicon Valley 18 years, wrote marketing and investment materials.
 While on the air as a rock DJ n Aspen CO for KSPN-FM, she wrote and produced radio commercials.
 Father was Speaker of the Texas House of Representatives in the mid-50s.
 Read more @ www.Leigh-Anne-Lindsey.com.
 Follow her @ Twitter/LeighALindsey, LeighAnneLindsey.blogspot.com, Facebook: www.facebook.com/Leigh.Anne.Lindsey; Scribd.com/LALwriter; RedRoom.com/member/LALwriter; LinkedIn: AuthorLeighAnneLindsey.